-Decyl oleate is an ingredient used to formulate a variety of cosmetics and personal care products, functioning as an emollient and skin-conditioning agent.
-It is comedogenic and should be avoided by those with acne prone skin.
+Decyl oleate is an ingredient used to formulate a variety of cosmetics and skincare products.
+It is mainly used as an emollient and skin-conditioning agent.
+Decyl Oleate is considered to be comedogenic and should be avoided by those with acne prone skin.

-In cosmetics and personal care products, decyl oleate functions as an emollient and skin-conditioning agent.
+In cosmetics and skincare products, decyl oleate functions as an emollient and skin-conditioning agent.
 Decyl oleate can be found in products such as facial moisturizers, body moisturizers, anti-aging treatments, sunscreens, makeup, makeup removers, hair conditioners, and aftershave products.

 Decyl oleate can also be found in hair conditioners and other hair care products because of its emollient properties.
 Similar to how emollients work on the skin, an emollient for hair should easily form a smooth, even film on the surface of the hair.
 This film helps to seal in moisture and soften the hair.
 Emollients act as lubricants and provide increased slip between adjacent hair strands, which makes detangling much easier.
 Hair emollients also smooth and flatten the cuticle surface, which adds shine and gloss to the hair.